Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Alun Wyn Jones had been ruled out of the series after injuring his shoulder in a warmup match but, incredibly, recovered in time.

-However it’s the smallest Irish contingent in a Lions squad since 2001, even though Bundee Aki was a surprise inclusion from the Emerald Isle.
+However, it was the smallest Irish contingent in a Lions squad since 2001, even though Bundee Aki was a surprise inclusion from the Emerald Isle.
 National captain Johnny Sexton, who was a key member of the 2017 team, missed out on selection at flyhalf, as did centre Garry Ringrose and star lock James Ryan.

 Alongside Aki, Englishman Sam Simmonds was the main bolter in the squad, picked despite not having played a Test match since 2018.
 Courtney Lawes was also a bit of a surprising selection given his lack of recent gametime, while fellow Englishman Elliot Daly was also considered lucky given his iffy form in 2021.